Kami/python-protobuf-cloud-datastore-entity-translator/README.md

 [![Tests Build Status](https://travis-ci.org/Kami/python-protobuf-cloud-datastore-entity-translator.svg?branch=master)](https://travis-ci.org/Kami/python-protobuf-cloud-datastore-entity-translator) [![Codecov](https://codecov.io/github/Kami/python-protobuf-cloud-datastore-entity-translator/badge.svg?branch=master&service=github)](https://codecov.io/github/Kami/python-protobuf-cloud-datastore-entity-translator?branch=master)

+This library allows you to store arbitrary Protobuf message objects inside the Google Datastore.

-This repository contains a Python library which converts arbitrary protobuf message objects into Entity protobuf objects which can be used with Google Datastore.
+It exposes methods for translating arbitrary Protobuf message objects to Entity Protobuf objects which are used by Google Datastore and vice-versa.

+It supports all the native types except GeoPoint as supported by the Google Datastore.

 ## Why, Motivation